 What Causes Walking Depression?

 Many different factors cause depression.
 For instance, a toxic environment or life stressors can trigger symptoms in those with a genetic predisposition to depression.
-Substance abuse, pregnancy, or hormone shifts can also contribute.
+Substance misuse, pregnancy, or hormone shifts can also contribute.
 Some people may also learn from parents or caregivers that negative emotions are shameful, leading them toward walking depression.

 - Family history of depression